 When will I hear more about my adviser?

-Early in semester you will find out about your adviser.
-You’ll receive an email and an my.uniLife notification letting you know who your adviser is, and when your group meeting is taking place.
+Early in your Academic Advising starting semester you will find out about your adviser.
+You’ll receive an email letting you know who your adviser is, and when your group meeting is taking place.
 You will also be able to find this information in my.uniLife.
 Here, you will also find a link to your adviser's Find an Expert profile, where you can find out even more about them and their area of interest!